IADBproject/diagnosenet/README.md

                 dropout=0.8)
 ```

-* The third step allows managing a multitask target, split the dataset in training, validation and test, likewise partitioning each set in defined batch size.
+* The third step allows: managing a multitask target; automatically split the dataset in training, validation and test; as well as partitioning each set according to defined batch size.
 ```bash
 from diagnosenet.datamanager import MultiTask